Postrelski/Food-Order-Web-Application/README.md

 # React-Food-Order-App

 This is the front end app to a online food ordering service.
-It extracts data from a backend JSON file and creates then home page. <br>
+It extracts data from a backend JSON file and then creates the home page items. <br>
 User can add items to cart.
-Once the cart button is clicked, a modal window appears showing the cart content. <br>
+Once the cart button is clicked, a modal window appears showing the cart's content. <br>
-User can future edit cart inside of the cart modal window using the "-" andf "+" icons.<br>
+User can futher edit the cart inside of the cart modal using the "-" andf "+" icons.<br>
 Once user click "continue", a different modal appears requesting personal information.<br>
-Once user enters the personal information, a third modal appears saying "thank you, order complete".<br>
+Once user enters personal information ad hits "submit," a third modal appears saying "thank you, order complete!" <br>
-The personal info + the cart info is then sent to a JSON backend file.<br>
+Then the personal info + the cart info is sent to a JSON backend file.<br>

 <img width="1499" alt="Screen Shot 2023-11-02 at 11 20 02 AM" src="https://github.com/Postrelski/React-Food-Order-App/assets/71254889/c254dbd6-49ac-440d-bcd1-ab21e6c5ea7c">